 Do you love design, cities and social justice?
 Are you interested in how your neighborhood is changing?
 Do you want to learn about both while earning a small stipend?

-People of color and women are under-represented in the architecture community, and fewer than 2% of licensed architects in the U.S. are African American.
+Did you know people of color and women are the most under-represented in the architecture community?
+Fewer than 2% of licensed architects in the U.S. are African American.
 Because we believe that diverse voices and perspectives drive creativity and innovation – and make for more equitable spaces – this program specifically seeks participation from students who identify with under-represented communities.
-ALL selected participants who complete the program in good standing will receive a $200 stipend.
+ALL selected participants who complete the program in good standing and attend 7 out of 8 sessions will receive a $250 stipend.

 Dates, times and location: